pragmatic-data/pragmatic-data-platform/QUICK_START.md

 **Key Actions of `pdp.versions_from_history...`:**

 - **Calculate Validity**: It generates the `VALID_FROM` and `VALID_TO` columns for each historical record in the history table.

 - **Create `SCD_KEY`**: It generates the version-specific `SCD_KEY`.
+  This allows to identify exactly that specific version in the whole history table.

 - **Flag Current Version**: It adds a boolean `IS_CURRENT` column, making it simple for downstream models to get the latest data.

 - **Expose Full History**: The resulting model contains the complete history of an entity, now enriched with columns that make querying for specific points in time, or for just the current state, simple and efficient.
+  The output, for dimensional entities, is a ready to use SCD2 table.

 ### Step 3.5: Documentation and Testing

 We usually have one `.yml` file for all three models of the `STG >> HIST >> VER` pattern to highlight their tight integration and define tests and documentation in one single place.

-The accompanying `.yml` file is used in the usual dbt style, in the example providing descriptions and tests.
+The accompanying `.yml` file is used in the usual dbt style, providing descriptions and tests.

 **File: `models/01_storage/interactive_brokers/cash_transactions/ib_cash_transactions.yml`**